ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 The Long Island Museum of American Art, History, & Carriages, owns many works of the artist [William Sidney Mount](https://www.findagrave.com/memorial/8123/william-sidney-mount) (26 Nov 1807 to 19 Nov 1868), who is another descendant of Timothy Mills and who is "generally considered the first major artist to paint the activities of everyday American life".
 In the mid-1800's, Mount painted many portraits, including members of the Mills family.

 <figure class="quote-only">
 <blockquote>

-<p>According to Alfred Frankenstein's index of Mount's works, Mount painted the following Mills family members:</p>
+According to Alfred Frankenstein's index of Mount's works, Mount painted the following Mills family members:</p>

   - Elizabeth Mills (1843) **This work is in our collection at LIM**

   - William Wickham Mills Esqr.
 (1829 & 1856)

   - Mrs. (Eliza Ann) William Wickham Mills (1855)

 </blockquote>
 <figcaption>
 <cite>— 27 Sep 2022, Andrea Squeri, Collections Manager at The Long Island Museum via personal correspondence.